ovh/docs/pages/cloud/private-cloud/lifecycle_policy/guide.en-gb.md

 > [!warning]
 >
-> This page is for general information purpose only and OVHcloud does not guarantee that the information will be complete or up-to-date.
+> This page is for general information purposes only and OVHcloud does not guarantee that the information will be complete or up-to-date.
 The contracts governing this product (notably the general and specific terms of use, which can be found in the client account) and the specific communications sent by OVHcloud to the clients will prevail over any information displayed in this web page.
 >

 ## Objective

-**This page provides an overview of the lifecycle policy of OVHcloud Hosted Private Cloud VMware services.**
+**This page provides an overview of the lifecycle policy of OVHcloud Hosted Private Cloud powered by VMware services.**

 OVHcloud's Hosted Private Cloud VMware service proposes dedicated infrastructure based on VMware SDDC technologies as well as other editors' technologies (such as Veeam or Zerto).